-5.158.
-In short, the assessment set a high bar for a site to be selected as a LGS.
+5.151.
+In short, the assessment84 set a high bar for a site to be selected as an LGS.
 The assessment was thorough and the passionate, positive responses in the consultation process leave no doubt that the final set of sites are indeed demonstrably special to the people of Histon & Impington.

-5.159.
+5.152.
 This Policy includes part (only) of the land known as Buxhall Farm (site V4).